fs-dlh/fs-dlh/blog/regularization_task8.md

 May sacrifice overall accuracy just to achieve a simpler, sparse model

 ## Where to Use:
-When you have high-dimensional data with many features and suspect only a few are actually important
+When you have high-dimensional data with many features and suspect only a few are actually important.
 ## Where NOT to Use:
-When your features are highly correlated and you cannot afford to have similar variables arbitrarily discarded
+When your features are highly correlated and you cannot afford to have similar variables arbitrarily discarded.